bhisaac/5eFP/5eFP-SRD-V0.1.md

 ---

 (floating section)
-# Creating Encounters
+# Encounters
-Building and running encounters requires no preparation or complicated formulas.
-All traps, creatures, and story-situations are considered encounters and they all follow the same rules.
+5eFP uses encounters to describe anything PCs encounter while on a map.
+Traps, creatures, and story-situations are all considered encounters.
+All encounters use the same rules.

-**GM TIP:** Resourceful PCs find cleave ways of bypassing combat.
-Whenever this happens, award Coin as if the PCs had defeated the encounter using combat.
+**GM TIP:** Resourceful PCs find cleaver ways of bypassing combat.
+Whenever this happens, award Coin as if the PCs had defeated the encounter using combat without completing bonus combat objectives.

 **LEVEL.** Encounter statistics are determined by the current level of play (LEVEL).

-**Damage.** If an encounter includes a creature, trap, or environmental condition that deals damage, then it deals no more than the listed value per round.
+**Damage.** If an encounter includes a creature, a trap, or an environmental condition that deals damage, then it deals no more than the listed value per round.

 **Armor Class (AC).** This value represents how difficult it is to attack a creature, adversary, or obstacle within the encounter.

 **Difficulty Class (DC).** Use this value as the target number needed for a PC action to succeed during the encounter.

 **MAX Wounds.** The total number of wounds the encounter can sustain.
-Creatures are knocked unconscious and must start making death saves.
-A minion’s MAX wounds is always 1.
+Creatures are knocked unconscious and must start making death saves when they reach their MAX wounds.
+A minion always has a MAX wounds of 1.
 If you want to increase a minion’s MAX wounds, promote it to an elite or boss.

 **Attack Bonus.** The modifier you add to all d20 attack rolls used during the encounter.